timkimkt/cs76_AI/PA2/report.md

 - Sep 30, 2021
 - '22

+# Description

+## Implement A* Search

+#### Implementation

+The A* search alogrithm works very simliar to the breadth-first search algorithm.
+The key difference arises from the fact that we are using a prority queue in the form of a heap.
+By modifying its comparison operator function, we are able to pop the nodes with the lowest total cost, which is calculated by the sum of the heuristic and transition cost.
+Note that we do not actually pop the node with the higher cost.
+Instead, we use a dictionary to keep track of nodes visited and its lowest total cost.
+Thus, for each successor state, if the state has not yet been observed, we pack it into a search node and push it to the priority queue.
+If the successor has been observed (i.e. in the visited dictionary) and if the successor's total cost is lower than the one in the dictionary, we update the cost and push a new search node into the heap with this lower cost.
+If we reach the goal state, we update the solution cost and path and return.
+Otherwise, we will continue in this fashion until the prority queue is empty, skipping any nodes that have already been visited and have a higher cost.

+#### Design

+Although the action taken when we find a state that has not been visited and action taken when we find that a visited state can have a lower total cost, the conditions have been separated out to make the thought process more clear.
+As noted,

+## MazeworldProblem (Multiple Robot)

+#### Modelling the problem

+#### Implementation

+#### Design

-## Description
+## SensorlessProblem (Blind Robot)

-- How do your implemented algorithms work?
-What design decisions did you make?
-How you laid out the problems?
+#### Modelling the problem

+#### Implementation

+#### Design

-## Evaluation
+# Evaluation

-- Do your implemented algorithms actually work?
+Do your implemented algorithms actually work?
 How well?
 If it doesn’t work, can you tell why not?
 What partial successes did you have that deserve partial credit?

+### MazeworldProblem (Multiple Robot)
+- The algorithm appears to work quite well.

+### SensorlessProblem (Blind Robot)
+- The blind robot was tested up to a maze with the dimension of 15 x 15 (Maze 6).
+The algorithm began to take quite some time before completition due to the total possible number of states.

-## Discussion Questions
+# Discussion Questions

 ### On A*: